 Design Issue Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Design of Bikeways and Shared Paths Design of subdivisions abutting roads with bikeways and shared paths is to minimise possible conflict points with vehicle crossovers.
 Any bikeway or shared path in a road reserve is to be designed in accordance with relevant guidelines/standards, give consideration to cyclist, pedestrian and motorist sightlines, consider adjoining land uses, and accommodate the necessary underand above-ground services.
 Bicycle priority at intersections of minor streets is to be achieved through strong and consistent visual and physical clues and supportive road signs.
 Design must allow for movement of cyclists travelling at least 20 km/h.
 Connections must be provided to the adjoining bicycle network.
 Provision of crossing points must be included at major attractors such as shops, schools and recreation facilities.
-Design of all bikeways and shared paths is to be subject to safety audit prior to or at Bicycle Parking Facilities the time of application for subdivision permit.
-Bicycle parking facilities are to be provided in activity centres, at the railway station and at other prominent and easily accessible locations to the satisfaction of the responsible authority.
+Design of all bikeways and shared paths is to be subject to safety audit prior to or at the time of application for subdivision permit.
+Ensure pathways are designed and located to maximise passive surveillance and are provided in wide road verges with safe crossing points at key locations.
+Reduce possible conflict points with vehicle crossovers by providing rear loaded lots; creating open-ended courts abutting roads with bikeways/shared paths, enabling pedestrian access and minimising direct vehicle access.
+Bicycle Parking Facilities Bicycle parking facilities are to be provided in activity centres, at the railway station and at other prominent and easily accessible locations to the satisfaction of the responsible authority.
 Tree plantings in road reserves Street tree planting to be in accordance with the clear zone guidelines to the satisfaction of the relevant roads authority.
 Freeway Service Centre No access is to be provided to the Freeway Service Centre from the Precinct for pedestrians, vehicles or any other form of transport.
 Land adjacent to the Freeway Service Centre must provide for future road connection to the site from the Precinct to preserve the long-term option for redevelopment of the site, by: providing a single row of lots that back onto the Freeway Service Centre; providing an east-west road along the northern boundary of those lots; ensuring the lot size and orientation of the subdivision would require a maximum of two dwellings to be purchased to deliver a Local Access Street connection to the Freeway Service Centre site.